ianhorn/codeky-capstone-proposal/README.md

 #### Finding the most recent image acquisition.

 This API call could result in a COG, but more likely an unprocessed [level-1](https://sentiwiki.copernicus.eu/web/s1-processing) image.
-This means I will need to perform several process on it just to create a comparable image (remove noise, georeference, etc)
+This means I will need to perform several processes on it just to create a comparable image (remove noise, georeference, etc)

 #### Data Product